International applicants: Make sure to read all of the information for Prospective International Students on the Office of Admissions website.

 (3) Submit the UF application fee payment following the instructions provided by the UF Office of Admissions.

-(4) Arrange to have official test scores (GRE, MCAT, IELTS, MELAB, TOEFL) sent to the UF Office of Admissions following the instructions provided by the Office of Admissions.
+(4) Arrange to have official test scores (MCAT, IELTS, MELAB, TOEFL) sent to the UF Office of Admissions following the instructions provided by the Office of Admissions.

 Beginning in Fall 2021, GRE scores are optional for applicants to master’s programs in the Department of Health Outcomes & Biomedical Informatics.